elastos/Elastos/Carrier/README.md

 #### 2. Build

 Change to the directory where the build for any target has been previously executed.
 For example, if the target was Linux, the folder structure would be similar to:

 ```shell
 cd /YOUR-PATH/Elastos.NET.Carrier.Native.SDK/build/linux
 ```

-Run the following command:<br/>
+Run the following command:

-Note: If "make" fails due to missing permissions, use "sudo make" instead.
+*Note: If "make" fails due to missing permissions, use "sudo make" instead.*

 ```shell
 $ cmake -DENABLE_DOCS=ON ../..
 $ make
 ```

 #### 3. View

 The generated API documentation will be created in the new **/docs** directory on the same directory level.

 Change to the docs folder:

 ```shell
 cd docs/html
 ```
 Open the index.html file in a browser from the terminal:

 ```shell
 xdg-open index.html
 ```